 - People were supported by caring and respectful staff.
-People told us staff were kind and attentive and our observations confirmed this.
+People told us that without exception, staff were kind and attentive and our observations confirmed this.
 We saw they were polite, respectful and showed compassion to people in their care.
-One person said, "Indeed they are caring, thank you very much." - Staff had a good understanding of protecting and respecting people's human rights.
+One person said, "The staff are kind and attentive." - Local pastors visited several times a month to support people with their spiritual needs. - Staff had a good understanding of protecting and respecting people's human rights.
 They talked with us about the importance of supporting people's different and diverse needs.
 Care records seen documented people's preferences and information about their backgrounds. - People told us staff respected their privacy and dignity and consent was sought before staff carried out any support tasks.
-They told us they were always treated with respect and felt comfortable in the care of staff supporting them.
+They told us they were always treated with respect and felt comfortable in the care of staff supporting them. - One person became distressed during our inspection and we observed staff providing reassurance in a calm and diligent manner which reassured the person.